ArielSav/chat-app/README.md

 npm install
 ```

-3. Open CMD\Terminal and navigate to front-react directory.
+3. Open CMD\Terminal and navigate to the client directory.
 4. Run the code below:

 ```